 The creation of great copy begins with empathy and ends with connecting with them and ultimately addressing their needs.
-These steps make up the “why” behind your brand’s message that is the basis for all copy created for any campaign, before a single piece of creative is developed.
-You must have a grasp on these details to ensure your message is clear, engaging and convertible – no matter the medium.
+These steps make up the “why” behind your brand’s message that is the basis for all copy created for any campaign before a single piece of creativity is developed.
+You must have a grasp on these details to ensure your message is clear, engaging, and convertible – no matter the medium.

 The Why of your Message

-Like all great strategy, this phase begins with questioning the current situation even when
+Like all great strategies, this phase begins with questioning the current situation even when

 you may think it is common sense or already known.
 (Amazing discoveries are often made when questioning the obvious.)

 - What does your audience expect from your brand?

 - What problem or issue are they turning to you to help them with?

 - What is the root cause of their problem?

 - What happens next, after their problem is solved?
 (How does your solution fit into their sequence of activities after the past impediment is removed?)